Skip to main content

 1. Your Friends in Business (YFIB)

-The receipts: 12,019 page visits.
+The numbers speak: 12,019 page visits.
 895 tickets sold.
 5.01% conversion.
 All organic.
 Zero paid ads.
 In seven months.
-We literally did not spend a single dollar on advertising.
-Not one.
-The room sells itself because the room is that good.

 2. BNI (Business Network International)